Grounding exercises: 2 techniques for self-balance

 2 Grounding exercises to help you connect to the earth

-Grounding exercises to reconnect you to the Earth are simple: simply remove your shoes and socks and go outside.
+Grounding exercises to reconnect you to the Earth are simple: remove your shoes and socks and go outside.

 Pesticide-sprayed grass should be avoided because it will be absorbed through your feet.